charlieM7/charliem7.github.io/_pages/about.md

 <!--
 # Charlotte Morissette -->

-I am a master’s student in Computer Science at **McGill University**, advised by **Professor Gregory Dudek**.
-My research is primarily in robotics, more specifically in modality fusion, tactile sensing, foundation model, reinforcement learning, and computer vision.
+I am a master's student in Computer Science at **McGill University** - **Mila Québec AI Institute**, advised by **Professor Gregory Dudek**.
+My research is primarily in  <span style="border-bottom: 1px solid #790b74; padding-bottom: 1px;"> robot learning, more specifically in modality fusion, tactile sensing, foundation model, reinforcement learning, and computer vision</span>.
 More recently, my work has focused on efficient modality fusion in VLA models for robotic manipulation, with a particular emphasis on tactile sensing.

 If our interests align, please feel free to reach out — I am always happy to discuss potential research or collaboration opportunities.
 I am currently looking for PhD positions, research internships, or roles starting in Fall 2026.